Vectorize (Vector Database)

 Dimensions are determined from the output size of the machine learning (ML) model used to generate them, and are a function of how the model encodes and describes features into a vector embedding.

-The number of output dimensions can determine vector search accuracy, search performance (latency), and the overall size of the index.
 Smaller output dimensions can be faster to search across, which can be useful for user-facing applications.
 Larger output dimensions can provide more accurate search, especially over larger datasets and/or datasets with substantially similar inputs.

 The following table highlights some example embeddings models and their output dimensions: